Asian Universities Alliance: AUA Staff Exchange Program

 In order to enhance communications between staff of the AUA members, AUA established the AUA Staff Exchange Program (AUASEP) in April 2018.
 The program provides financial support to up to 15 staff per year from an AUA member university or the Secretariat to carry out a one-week visit to another overseas AUA member or the Secretariat.

 Research Collaboration

 Each year, AUA supports its member institutions to hold academic conferences on topics drawn from the AUA themes.
 The conferences aim to bring together peer scholars from AUA member institutions to meet, share and discuss their research of a particular academic domain.
 AUA also supports member institutions to develop joint research initiatives as well as a document delivery service among libraries of member institutions.

 Strategy and Policy

-AUA is dedicated to providing a platform that generates quality discussions on university strategies, policies, and practices.
-Through the AUA Presidents Forum (AUAPF), which is held annually during the AUA Summit, university leaders congregate for high-level dialogues on the development of strategic plans, the improvement of management systems, and to address problems related to higher education.
+The AUA Presidents Forum (AUAPF) is held annually during the AUA Summit, university leaders congregate for high-level dialogues on the development of strategic plans, the improvement of management systems, and to address problems related to higher education.
 AUA also encourages developing dialogues and platforms for exchange among senior managers and staff of specific departments with the purpose of sharing best practices.

-Asian Higher Education Outlook (AHEO)

-The Asian Higher Education Outlook (AHEO) report is published annually by AUA.
-AHEO aims to provide deeper insights into the higher education systems of AUA members as well as the wider Asian region in order to better understand the shared strengths and challenges faced by members and the Asian higher education sector in general.
-All the 15 founding members of AUA have contributed to the reports by writing chapters, providing key data, or offering suggestions for revision.
-The reports provide a voice to Asian universities, increase their presence and establish the influence of AUA within and beyond Asia.
-The first report AHEO 2018: “Creation and Direction of the Asian Universities Alliance” was published by Tsinghua University Press in November 2018.
-The second report AHEO 2019: “Education Innovation” was published by Routledge Press in 2019.